Endosulfan: India

 Although classified as a yellow label (highly toxic) pesticide by the Central Insecticides Board, India is one of the largest producers and the largest consumer of endosulfan in the world.
-Of the total volume manufactured in India, three companies — Excel Crop Care, Hindustan Insecticides Ltd, and Coromandal Fertilizers — produce 4,500 tonnes annually for domestic use and another 4,000 tonnes for export.
+Of the total volume manufactured in India, three companies—Excel Crop Care, Hindustan Insecticides Ltd, and Coromandal Fertilizers—produce 4,500 tonnes annually for domestic use and another 4,000 tonnes for export.
 Endosulfan is widely used in most of the plantation crops in India.
-The toxicity of endosulfan and health issues due to its bioaccumulation came under media attention when health issues precipitated in the Kasargod District (of Kerala) were publicised.
+The toxicity of endosulfan and health issues due to its bioaccumulation came under media attention when health issues precipitated in the Kasargod District (Endosulfan tragedy in Kerala) were publicised.
 This inspired protests, and the pesticide was banned in Kerala as early as 2001, following a report by the National Institute of Occupational Health.
 In the Stockholm Convention on Persistent Organic Pollutants of 2011, when an international consensus arose for the global ban of the pesticide, India opposed this move due to pressure from the endosulfan manufacturing companies.
 This flared up the protest, and while India still maintained its stance, the global conference decided on a global ban, for which India asked a remission for 10 years.
 Later, on a petition filed in the Supreme Court of India, the production, storage, sale and use of the pesticide was temporarily banned on 13 May 2011, and later permanently by the end of 2011.

 The Karnataka government also banned the use of endosulfan with immediate effect.
 Briefing presspersons after the State Cabinet meeting, Minister for Higher Education V.S.
 Acharya said the Cabinet discussed the harmful effects of endosulfan on the health of farmers and people living in rural areas.
 The government will now invoke the provisions of the Insecticides Act, 1968 (a Central act) and write a letter to the Union Government about the ban.
 Minister for Energy, and Food and Civil Supplies Shobha Karandlaje, who has been spearheading a movement seeking a ban on endosulfan, said, "I am grateful to Chief Minister B.S.
 Yeddyurappa and members of the Cabinet for approving the ban.